 again in the same terminal session.

-As with other applications, it's interesting to see what AppScope shows Cribl Stream doing:
+See what AppScope shows Cribl Stream doing:

 scope $CRIBL_HOME/bin/cribl server